desmosinc/policies/privacy-policy.md

 b. **Student Data**.
 Notwithstanding the foregoing, Desmos will not make any material changes to this Privacy Policy that relate to the collection or use of [Student Data](/studentdata) without first giving notice to the school or parent and providing a choice before the Student Data is used in a materially different manner than was disclosed when the information was collected.

 c. **Date Last Modified**.
-These Terms were last modified on December 16, 2025.
+These Terms were last modified on May 21, 2026.